 Pennsylvania: Legislation to establish a program to acquire competitively-bid verified nitrogen reductions

 Under the Chesapeake Bay TMDL, the state of Pennsylvania is responsible for reducing nearly half of the excess nitrogen in the Chesapeake Bay.
 However, Pennsylvania has fallen far behind in meeting its mandated nitrogen targets.
-The state acknowledged in will default on its 2017 nitrogen target by more than 14.6 million pounds and could face expensive sanctions from the EPA as detailed in a Special Report issued by the State’s Auditor General in April 2015.
-While there have been threats of federal funding cuts to the Bay efforts, the Trump Administration has also stated that there will be no rollback on Bay regulations, making it even more critical for Pennsylvania to acquire lower-cost alternatives.
+The state acknowledged it will default on its 2017 nitrogen target by more than 14.6 million pounds and could face expensive sanctions from the EPA as detailed in a Special Report issued by the State’s Auditor General in April 2015.
+While there have been threats of federal funding cuts to the Bay efforts, the Trump Administration has also stated that there will be no rollback on Bay regulations, making it even more critical for Pennsylvania to focus limited resources on cost-effective solutions.

-PA Senate Bill 1401, the Watershed Improvement Act, was introduced at the end of the PA 2015-16 legislative session (see October 31, 2016 Bion news release).
+PA Senate Bill 799, the Pennsylvania Clean Water Procurement Act, was introduced in June 2017 (see June 29, 2017 Bion news release).
 The Bill seeks to establish a competitive procurement program for verified nutrient reductions which will enable private-sector companies such as Bion to compete for public funding on an equal basis with public works and storm water authorities – based on cost.
-SB 1401 was in response to a 2013 PA legislative study that estimated 80 percent savings in Chesapeake Bay compliance costs if such a program were implemented.
+SB 799 was in response to a 2013 PA legislative study that estimated 80 percent savings in Chesapeake Bay compliance costs if such a program were implemented.
 The bill was recently voted out of the Senate Environmental Committee by a vote of 10-2.
-Recently, Bion has stated that it is highly confident that competitive bidding legislation will be enacted in the current session that ends in June 2017.
+Recently, Bion has stated that it is targeting the bill for consideration in the Senate in December, with passage some time after the New Year.

 Bion Environmental Technologies is a founding member of the Coalition for an Affordable Bay Solution, formed to support the creation of a competitively bid nitrogen trading program in Pennsylvania.
 The Coalition includes JBS (the largest livestock processor in the world) and is headed by Ed Schafer, Bion’s Executive Vice Chairman, a former U.S. Secretary of Agriculture and former Governor of North Dakota.

-“Adoption of the SB 724 strategy will create public policy that can help Pennsylvania meet Federal compliance mandates while reducing costs to the Commonwealth’s taxpayers,” said Mr. Schafer.
+“Adoption of the SB 799 strategy will create public policy that can help Pennsylvania meet Federal compliance mandates while reducing costs to the Commonwealth’s taxpayers,” said Mr. Schafer.
 “Economic studies show a savings of up to $1.5 billion annually in Bay costs alone.
 Further, high-impact solutions are needed to help stem the increasing nitrate contamination of drinking water in Lancaster and York Counties.”

-The cost of current strategies and their ineffectiveness, the market-driven concepts embodied in SB 1401, the need for local water quality solutions, and EPA sanctions coming in 2017 – all are being considered by Pennsylvania’s legislature, administration and stakeholders.
-Bion believes a market-driven strategy will be adopted by Pennsylvania by the end of June that allows the private sector to compete for public funding based on cost and effectiveness.
-Bion is equally confident the credits it can verify through livestock waste treatment represent the only large-scale low-cost solution at this time.
+The cost of current strategies and their ineffectiveness, the market-driven concepts embodied in SB 799, the need for local water quality solutions, and looming EPA sanctions – all are being considered by Pennsylvania’s legislature, administration and stakeholders.
+Bion believes a market-driven strategy will be adopted by Pennsylvania in the 2017-18 Session that allows the private sector to compete for public funding based on cost and effectiveness.
+Bion is equally confident the credits it can verify through livestock waste treatment represent some of the few large-scale low-cost solutions available at this time.